Comprehensive Guide to the 100 meters: Records, History, and More

 The first men’s record to be ratified by World Athletics was Donald Lippincott’s time of 10.6 seconds set in Sweden in 1912.
 In the early 20th century, races were hand-timed and rounded to the nearest tenth of a second.
 It wouldn’t be until 1977 that electric timing and rounding to a hundredth of a second would be required for all records and official performances.

 Jim Hines was the first person to run under 10 seconds with electric timing.
 He ran 9.95 seconds in Mexico City in 1968.
-His record would stand for 15 years.
+His record stood for 15 years.
 This time has now been broken numerous times and is currently 110th on the all-time list.
 Usain Bolt has held the World Record since 2008, and he has broken his own record twice.

 The currently recognized women’s record of 10.49 seconds was set by Florence Griffith-Joyner in 1988.